NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

 aws s3 cp s3://atacworks-paper/dsc_atac_blood_cell_denoising_experiments/test_data/noisy_data/dsc.1.NK.50.cutsites.smoothed.200.bw ./
 ```

-## Step 5: Download genomic intervals for testing
+## Step 5: Create genomic intervals to define regions for testing

-The model we downloaded takes the input ATAC-seq signal in genomic intervals spanning 50,000 bp.
-The genomic positions of the intervals to use are supplied to the model in BED format.
-In this example, we test the model on intervals that span all autosomes except for chromosome 10 and chromosome 20.
-See get_intervals.py (link) for help in creating intervals spanning the whole genome or a different set of chromosomes.
+The model we downloaded takes the input ATAC-seq signal in non-overlapping genomic intervals spanning 50,000 bp.
+To define the genomic regions for the model to read, we take the chromosomes on which we want to apply the model and split their lengths into 50,000-bp intervals, which we save in BED format.
+In this example, we will apply the model to chromosomes 1-22.
+The reference genome we use is hg19.
+We use the prepared chromosome sizes file `hg19.auto.sizes`, which contains the sizes of chromosomes 1-22 in hg19.
 ```
-aws s3 cp s3://atacworks-paper/dsc_atac_blood_cell_denoising_experiments/intervals/hg19.50000.genome_intervals.bed ./intervals/hg19.50000.genome_intervals.bed
+python $atacworks/get_intervals.py \
+    --sizes $atacworks/example/reference/hg19.auto.sizes \
+    --intervalsize 50000 \
+    --out_dir intervals \
+    --prefix hg19.50000 \
+    --wg
 ```
+This produces a BED file (`intervals/hg19.50000.genome_intervals.bed`).

 ## Step 6: Read test data over the selected intervals, and save in .h5 format